-31. The landlord paid a fee in the amount of \$20.00 as an application filing fee and presented a receipt from Service NL (████████) (Exhibit L # 3).
-The landlord is seeking this cost.
+31. The landlord paid a fee in the amount of \$20.00 as an application filing fee and presented a receipt from Service NL (████████) (Exhibit L # 4).
+The landlord paid for the service of two sets of documents through Canada Post (Exhibit L # 5) in the amount of \$50.84.
+The landlord is seeking these costs.

 32. I have reviewed the testimony and evidence of the landlord in this matter.
 The expenses incurred by the landlord are considered a reasonable expense and are provided for with in Policy 12-1 Recovery of Fees: Filing, Costs, Hearing Expense, Interest, Late Payment and NSF.
-As such, I find the tenants are responsible to cover these reasonable expenses.
+As such, I find the tenants are responsible to cover this reasonable expenses.

-33. The tenants shall pay the reasonable expenses of the landlord in the amount of \$20.00
+33. The tenants shall pay the reasonable expenses of the landlord in the amount of \$70.84